 Current genetics information and its clinical application in public health programs with emphasis in maternal and child health; management of genetic disorders and analysis of family and community impacts.
+757. Seminar in Nutrition in Maternal and Child Health (3) Prerequisite: Consent of instructor.

+Nutritional needs and problems of women, infants, and children.
+Analysis of nutrition programs to meet these needs at the international, national and local levels, including site visits.

 761. Programming Health Promotion (3)

-Prerequisites: Public Health 661 and 663.
+Prerequisites: Public Health 661 and 663

 Current programs, practices, and problems in health promotion activities of hospitals, clinics, public health departments, and government.
 Issues necessitating health promotion programs.
 Formulation of effective promotion programming in various settings.

 762. Behavioral Medicine (3)

 Prerequisites: Public Health 661 and 662.

 Behavioral management approaches to health care problems.
 Diseases and conditions that arise from physical, psychological and environmental causes; behavioral interventions that attenuate disease process and improve compliance.
 763. Injury Control (3) Prerequisites: Public Health 601, 602, 661, and 662.
 Factors in injury causation.
-Approaches to injury prevention and control including design and application of health promotion strategies to reduce injury.
-765. Stress and Disease (3) Prerequisites: Public Health 601, 602, 661, 662.
+Approaches to injury prevention and control including design and application of health promotion strategies to reduce injury 765.
+Stress and Disease (3) Prerequisites: Public Health 601, 602, 661, 662.